 The official record suggest that Tsali never surrendered.
 Throughout November, soldiers captured and executed Tsali’s relatives Jake, George, and Lowan.
 Eventually the search party apprehended the rest of his family, killing his two eldest sons, while sparing his youngest boy, as well as his wife.

-The military continued their hunt for the four remaining fugitives, whom they regarded them as the principal culprits in the upheaval.
+The military continued their hunt for the four remaining fugitives, whom they regarded as the principal culprits in the upheaval.
 Soon only Tsali remained at large and with December approaching and their mission basically completed Foster’s troops pulled out of the mountains.

 Shortly thereafter Euchella and his men caught up to Tsali, cornering him in a rock shelter in the Smokies.
 On November 26th, the Oconaluftee Cherokee marched their captured brother to Big Bear Reserve, now Bryson City.
 The men tied Tsali to a tree and prepared for an execution at high noon.
-Oral tradition claims that as Tsali faced six musket barrels, he refused to wear a blindfold, preferring rather to stare his betrayers and the cruel fates directly in their dark eyes.
+Oral tradition claims that as Tsali faced six musket barrels, he refused to wear a blindfold, preferring rather to stare his betrayers directly in their dark eyes.
 It is likely that he could see his beloved hills in distance.